 Please note: the Kerjasama Collaborate program is no longer accepting applications.

-Kerjasama (Collaborate) is a reciprocal visual arts residency between an Indigenous Australian and Indonesian artist.
-The two successful artists complete a six week residency in Alice Springs, Australia followed by another six weeks in residence in Yogyakarta, Indonesia.
+Kerjasama (Collaborate) was a reciprocal visual arts residency between an Indigenous Australian and Indonesian artist.
+The two successful artists completed a six week residency in Alice Springs, Australia followed by another six weeks in residence in Yogyakarta, Indonesia.
 Kerjasama was developed in response to the significant interest expressed by Asian artists to experience the Australian desert and increase their understanding of Indigenous and regional communities.
 The program was launched in 2014 through Asialink’s Arts Residency Laboratory in partnership with Artback NT and Cemeti Art House in Indonesia.